 - They do not have a portable device on which they can safely access this information

 - They have agency-wide policies against connecting a patient’s device with their own for HIPAA, data privacy, and data security reasons

-Because all of our medical ID jewelry is custom engravable, every Lauren’s Hope medical alert necklace or bracelet can be personalized just for you.
-You can choose from a variety of styles such as beaded, sterling silver, stainless steel, and leather diabetes medical IDs.
-You can choose a necklace, bracelet, or both.
+Because all of our medical ID jewelry is custom engravable, every diabetes medical bracelet or necklace can be personalized just for you.
+Choose from various styles such as beaded, sterling silver, stainless steel, and leather diabetes medical IDs.
+You can choose a necklace, bracelet, or both!

 Here are a few other things to consider when choosing the best diabetes medical alert for your personal needs: